jaluan/cosmo-inversion/README.md

 # cosmo-inversion
-MCMC inversion code for cosmogenic nuclide applications This MCMC inversion code generates the model output presented and discussed in the manuscript: Million-year ice dynamics in East Antarctica by Andersen et al., submitted to xx on xx.09.2022.
+MCMC inversion code for cosmogenic nuclide applications This MCMC inversion code generates the model output presented and discussed in the manuscript: Million-year ice dynamics in East Antarctica by Andersen et al.

 Note 1: At present the code is set up to handle 10Be and 26Al (mandatory), while 36Cl and 21Ne are optional